 However, she quit her political career in 1999 after witnessing the horrors of sex trafficking in Mumbai, India.
-Linda is now the founder of Shared Hope International, which is an organization to bring justice to the perpetrators of the sex trade, and restore the women and children whose lives have been ruined by it.
-On today's program, Dr. Dobson will talk with Linda about why she started Shared Hope, and the legislation they are trying to pass to help bring an end to sex trafficking here in the United States.
-Now, before we begin, some of the material discussed during today's broadcast may not be suitable for younger children, so parental discretion is advised.
-With that said, let's dive into this conversation now on today's edition of Dr. James Dobson's Family Talk.
+Linda Smith is now the founder of Shared Hope International, which is an organization designed to bring justice to the perpetrators of the sex trade, and to restore the women and children whose lives have been ruined by it.
+On today's edition of Family Talk, Dr. Dobson will talk with Linda Smith about why she started Shared Hope, and the legislation they are trying to pass to bring an end to sex trafficking here in the United States.
+Now, before we begin today's broadcast, it's important to note that today's program may not be suitable for younger children, so parental discretion is advised.
+Okay, with that said, now let's dive into this important conversation on today's edition of Dr. James Dobson's Family Talk.